-Timing – It’s Everything
+Prospecting: Timing Is Everything

 Have you ever heard the expression, “A day late and a dollar short”?
-Sales can often times feel like that, as timing is everything.
+Sales can feel like that, as timing is everything.
 Sometimes you’re too early to the conversation, and while that doesn’t necessarily mean you won’t eventually get the sale, you have a higher likelihood of getting the sale across the line more quickly if your product solves a pain that is currently top of mind for a prospect.
 Or even worse, you’re too late to the party altogether.

 Understanding timing is not as easy as finding the right account and the right contact.
-Fortunately there are many platforms out there to help you understand intent.
+Fortunately, there are many platforms out there to help you understand intent.
 The companies that fit your ICP and have demonstrated intent should be prioritized.

 Tools I use to help me with intent data: 6sense.